Learning how to remove a virus from your phone may seem unnecessary until your phone becomes infected and you have no idea what to do next.

 Malware is short for malicious software.
 It infects your device, controls the system, and steals private information, ranging from account access information to bank account and credit card numbers.

 Types of Viruses

 Conficker Worm is a computer virus that targets Microsoft Windows operating system.
-It allows it creators to install software on infected machines remotely.
+It allows its creators to install software on infected machines remotely.
 Once it finds a vulnerable computer, the Conficker Worm turns off your backup service, deletes backups from restore points, disables your security, blocks access to security websites, and opens your phone or device to get additional programs.

-A ransomware virus is malware that can sneak into your operating system and hold your data hostage.
+A ransomware virus is a malware that can sneak into your operating system and hold your data hostage.
 For example, the Moneypak virus is a type of ransomware virus.
 The Moneypak virus will usually show up on your screen and say something about the FBI and you having to pay money to unlock.
 Do not fall for it!
-There are plenty of virus protection softwares that can help you scan for and get rid of ransomware.
+There are plenty of virus protection software that can help you scan for and get rid of ransomware.

 A Pop-up Virus looks like a pop-up ad while you're searching on the Internet.
 For example, you might see a pop-up ad message saying you won a prize; meanwhile, the pop-up will infect your device with spyware once you click on it.
 Beware of pop-up viruses by not clicking on pop-up ads online.

-A Trojan Horse is virus that tries to hack into your device by pretending to be a safe program or software.
+A Trojan Horse is a virus that tries to hack into your device by pretending to be a safe program or software.
 Trojan Horses mislead users, with the intention to infect and steal their private information.

 How to Remove a Virus on Your Phone